Keeping your irccloud client always connected for free

 You only use 1 or 2 networks and feel that your money can be used for something else productive (you could perhaps donate that money to a open source project 😃).

 Heroku already has a Python 3.7 runtime available.
 Hence you do not have to do any pesky workarounds for making it work.
-If you do not have heroku tool belt installed in your Linux machine, you can follow the instructions here.
-Heroku CLI
+If you do not have heroku tool belt installed in your Linux machine, you can follow the instructions for Heroku CLI here.

 Once you have heroku toolbelt installed, do the following.